OISF/suricata/doc/userguide/setting-up-ipsinline-for-windows.rst

 ::

-  suricata --windivert-forward [filter string]
+  suricata -c suricata.yaml --windivert-forward [filter string]

 A quick start is to examine all traffic, in which case you can use the following
 command:

 ::

-  suricata --windivert[-forward] true
+  suricata -c suricata.yaml --windivert[-forward] true

 The filter is automatically stopped and normal traffic resumes when Suricata is stopped.